milliganf/OMUS/README.md

 # OMUS
-Organization for Mostly Unnecessary Standards
+The Organization for Mostly Unnecessary Standards